-Ferguson was GM and coach of the New York Rangers for two tumultuous years to 1978; GM of the Winnipeg Jets, and briefly coach, from 1979 to 1988; manager of Windsor Raceway between hockey jobs; director of player personnel for the Ottawa Senators from 1992 to 1995; and a senior scout for the San Jose Sharks since 1995.
+Ferguson was GM and coach of the New York Rangers for two tumultuous years from 19776 to 1977; GM of the Winnipeg Jets, and briefly coach, from 1979 to 1988; manager of Windsor Raceway between hockey jobs; director of player personnel for the Ottawa Senators from 1992 to 1995; and a senior scout for the San Jose Sharks since 1995.

 ''John Ferguson was one of the most beloved figures to ever represent the Sharks, as well as the entire National Hockey League,'' Sharks GM Doug Wilson said in a statement. ''His sense of class, grace and love of the game of hockey is legendary among those who were fortunate enough to know and work with him.''

-Wherever he went, Fergie, who had a great sense of humour away from the rink, made lifelong friends.
+Wherever he went, Fergy, who had a great sense of humour away from the rink, made lifelong friends.